acemourya/Inventory-Management-System/hosted.md

     Domain_name: "demo.herokuapp.com"

-## 8. Login in your terminal and upload on heroku.
+## 8. Login heroku in terminal and upload on heroku by these commands

     $ git init
     $ heroku login